broadinstitute/warp/pipelines/skylab/optimus/Optimus.changelog.md

-# 4.3.0
+# 4.2.2

-* Added an optional input for the pipeline to read in stranded mode
+* Added an optional input for the pipeline to read in stranded mode which has a default of false

 # 4.2.1